solvex-software/ace-learning-plan/learn-haskell.md

     return (x + round currentTime)
 ```

 Notice how the pure function add will always give the same result for the same inputs, while getCurrentTimeAndAdd depends on an external factor, making it impure.

-This predictability is what makes functional programming so powerful.
+In Haskell, we must explicitly define impure functions by using the IO Monad.
+This is part of what makes functional programming so powerful.

 ### The Identity of a Functional Program
 Here’s a fun thought experiment: imagine your entire application as one massive mathematical equation, filling a chalkboard.
 When it’s done, it compiles down to a single function.
 That function, given the same input, will always produce the same output.
 That’s the identity of a functional program—it’s self-contained and predictable.